My Brother, My Brother and Me: Special episodes

 Episodes of the show are occasionally performed and recorded in front of live audiences at venues in cities such as Los Angeles, New York City and Huntington; the format remains the same, including recurring segments such as Munch Squad, with the addition of a section where the brothers take questions from the audience.
-A special episode called "The Adventure Zone" was released on August 18, 2014, shortly after Justin and his wife Sydnee had a baby.
+Occasionally there will be episodes titled "Bro's Better, Bro's Best", which act as highlight reels of the best and funniest moments of previous episodes.
+A special episode called "The Adventure Zone" was released on August 18, 2014, shortly after Justin and his wife Sydnee had their first baby.
 It featured the brothers playing a game of Dungeons & Dragons with their father, Clint McElroy.
 The Adventure Zone was later spun off into its own podcast on the Maximum Fun network.

 Philanthropy

-Over its history, the show has engaged its fans to support charities in their hometown of Huntington, West Virginia.
+Over its history, the show has engaged its fans to support charities in the hosts' hometown of Huntington, West Virginia.
 In 2014, the show spawned a campaign among fans called MBMBaM Angels, in which fans of the show would buy requested items from the "Empty Stockings" list published by Huntington's Herald-Dispatch.
 In 2020, the campaign raised over $23,000.

 In 2020, the brothers sold a sign from their short-lived television show online, raising $3,200 for the local Habitat for Humanity branch.

-The brothers also host a live show every year for "Candlenights," a fictional holiday.
-The show, normally held in-person in Huntington, is also a major fundraiser.
+The brothers also host an extravaganza every year for "Candlenights," a fictional holiday, which is also a major fundraiser.
 Past shows have supported Recovery Point, a local recovery center for those recovering from addiction, and Big Brothers Big Sisters of South Central West Virginia.
-The 2019 show at the Keith-Albee Theatre in Huntington raised $46,000 for Harmony House, a local organization helping the homeless in Cabell County, West Virginia.
-Due to the COVID-19 pandemic, the 2020 Candlenights show was moved from in-person to an online on-demand event.
+The 2019 show at the Keith-Albee Theatre in Huntington raised $46,000 for Harmony House (Huntington), a local organization helping the homeless in Cabell County, West Virginia.
+The show was originally performed live in Huntington, but due to the COVID-19 pandemic, the 2020 Candlenights show was moved from in-person to an online on-demand event, and all subsequent shows have remained online.
 While the executive director of Harmony House expected the online show to raise half of the 2019 total, the show raised over $200,000 for the organization.
 Additionally, Justin McElroy's wife and mother-in-law directly volunteer with the organization.